 Conditional-assertion theories can also be accused of eliminating the objectivity of conditionals.
 After all, if a conditional is just a conditional act, conditionals express just our subjective inferential dispositions, not objective relations between events.
-The position advanced by Edgington in particular deserves special attention, since she anticipate and tries to placate these criticisms.
-Edgington maintains that $A \rightarrow B$ express a conditional belief of B given A, and not belief in a proposition.
-But she also assures us that we are not at risk of losing objectivity, for we can still ensure that a conditional is objectively correct because of an objective conditional probability32.
+The position advanced by Edgington in particular deserves special attention, since she anticipates and tries to placate these criticisms.
+Edgington (1997, p.
+110) maintains that a typical conditional with an assertion in the main clause, $A \rightarrow B$, express a conditional belief of B given A, and not belief in a proposition.
+But she also assures us that we are not at risk of losing objectivity, for we can still ensure that a conditional is objectively correct because of an objective conditional probability.
 Suppose that you can choose a ball at random.
 90% of red balls have black spots.
 You can be 90% confident that if you choose a red ball, it will have a black spot.
 The probability of the black spot given that is a red ball is 90%.
-This is the correct opinion, even though no proposition is expressed by the conditional with 90% of probability33.
+This is the correct opinion, even though no proposition is expressed by the conditional with 90% of probability (Edgington, 1997, p.
+110).
 Therefore, to protect the objectivity of the example is enough simply to hold that the conditional probability must be objective.
 The objective chances will provide the right answers for each case.

-The aim of a logic of conditionals is to guarantee that the objectivity of conditionals are preserved by arguments.
-This objectivity is usually ensured by means of truth-conditions, but the conditional-assertion explanation aims to preserve the objectivity by means of an alternative, which is the objective conditional probability.
-However, it is arguable that the conditional-assertion theory fails in this aspect, since the objective conditional probability is not a proper substitute for truth-conditions.
-A conditional can have high objective conditional probability, but still have a true antecedent and a false consequent.
-What interest us in this case is knowing that if a conditional that is employable on a modus ponens have true antecedent and consequent, not if it has high objective conditional probability.
-In fact, objective conditional probability has only relevance insofar as is fallible guide to truth, but it can't be its substitute.
+The aim of a logic of conditionals is to guarantee that the objectivity of conditionals is preserved by arguments.
+This objectivity is usually ensured by means of truth conditions, but the conditional-assertion explanation aims to preserve the objectivity by means of an alternative, which is the objective conditional probability.
+However, it is arguable that the conditional-assertion theory fails in this aspect, since the objective conditional probability is not a proper substitute for truth conditions.
+A conditional can have high objective conditional probability, but still possess a true antecedent and a false consequent.
+What interest us in this case is knowing that if a conditional that is employable on a modus ponens has true antecedent and consequent, not if it has high objective conditional probability.
+In fact, objective conditional probability has only relevance insofar as is a fallible guide to truth, but it can't be its substitute.

 This becomes clear when consider conditionals that share the same antecedent but contradictory consequents, yet still have the same objective conditional probability.
 Consider the toss of a coin in standard conditions.
 The probability that the side of the coin that is faced-up is heads or tails given the tossing is the same.
 Both have a probability of 50%.
 But should we say then that both conditionals 'if the coin is tossed, the result will be heads' and 'if the coin is tossed, the result will be tails' are objectively correct?
-Of course not, for just one of the conditionals would have a true consequent after the toss.
-What we should say is that objective conditional probability doesn't allow us to decide beyond any doubt which conditional is correct.
-However, after the tossing we will know that only one of them is correct, even though the objective conditional probability and the truth-values of the constituents of a conditional are in disagreement, we opt for the second, and these are exactly the circumstances in which truth-conditions seem necessary.
+Of course not, for just one of the conditional probability doesn't allow us to decide beyond any doubt which conditional is correct.
+However, after the tossing we will know that only one of them is correct, even though the objective conditional probability remains the same.
+When the objective conditional probability and the propositional constituents of a conditional are in disagreement, we opt for the second, and these are exactly the circumstances in which truth conditions seem necessary.